sscollis/stab/mixl/README.md

+# Mixing Layer Test Case

-These are results using a profile that Ted computed
+These are results using a profile that Ted Manning computed

 Inviscid, M=1.5